TITHI-KHAN/ATS-GPT/README.md

 ## Done!

+You’re all set!
+Now, reload the page containing the example text to see the ATS system in action.

-You're all set.
-If anything breaks or shows errors, check the terminal logs and install any missing packages.
+If something doesn’t work or you encounter any errors, check the terminal for logs — they’ll often point to what’s wrong.
+You may need to install missing packages or dependencies.

 # Usage